Trip Essentials

 Manitoba is conveniently located right in the middle of Canada.

-Here, you’re at the centre of everything.
-Manitoba is located at the longitudinal centre of Canada and it’s the meeting place of boreal, prairie, taiga, and Canadian shield ecosystems.
-We’re also the meeting place of friends and families–the perfect stop on any Canadian vacation.
+Here, you’re at the heart of everything.
+Manitoba is located at the longitudinal centre of Canada and it’s the meeting place of boreal, prairie, taiga and Canadian shield ecosystems.
+We’re also the meeting place of friends and families – the perfect stop on any Canadian vacation.

-On this page you’ll find travel tips covering wildfires, road conditions, bear safety tips and more to help you plan your trip and travel safely throughout the province during your visit.
+On this page you’ll find travel tips covering wildfires, emergency weather events, road conditions, bear safety tips and more to help you plan your trip and travel safely throughout the province during your visit.

 However you chose to travel, we have the information you need for your journey.
 Thanks to direct air access, we’re only one flight away from key international travel hubs like Los Angeles and Atlanta.
 Whether you hop on a plane, board a train or take a scenic driving route, Manitoba is waiting to welcome you.